Rainbow Yarra

 The Fox Hotel.
 Old converted pub turned modern eatery.
 351 Wellington Street, Collingwood.

 UBQ.
 Gay and Lesbian functions, karaoke and bar.
-108 Smith Street, Collingwood.
+95-97 Smith St, Fitzroy

 Wet on Wellington.
 Gay spa and sauna with bar and function rooms.
 162 Wellington Street, Collingwood.